 Why Evergreens?
 For starters, Evergreen Trees have foliage year-round.
-The term “evergreen” means that trees will keep growing leaves as other leaves fall off.
-Most people think of Pine and Christmas trees when they think of the word Evergreen.
-These trees are best known for being able to endure cold weather and dry seasons or hot, humid temperatures, is an Evergreen.
+The term evergreen means that trees will keep growing leaves as other leaves fall off.
+For that reason, most people think of Pines and Christmas Trees when they think of the word Evergreen.
+However, any tree that keeps its green foliage year-round, enduring the cold weather and dry seasons or hot, humid temperatures, is an Evergreen.

 First, we recommend that you determine the purpose of trees for your landscape.
 Will your evergreen trees be used for windbreaks, screening and privacy, or will they be decorative trees?
 Evergreens come in many different shapes, sizes, colors and leaf types.
 Knowing the purpose of these trees will help you determine which evergreens will work best for your yard.

 Prior to buying evergreens, it’s also important to understand their chances of survival in your area.
 Knowledge of your growing zone can help you decide on which evergreen will work for you.
 Some trees and shrubs are hardier than others, so it is important to check the zone rating on trees you are interested in.
 Also, it’s best to know what type of soil type the evergreen prefers.

 Some plants can tolerate drier soil types while others need moist soil.
 Knowing the pH balance of your soil prior to purchasing a tree can be helpful.
 Certain trees prefer acidic soil, while others need more alkaline soil.

 Alkaline soils are drier soil types, so it’s best to buy drought tolerant trees

 Acidic soils hold moisture better – most evergreens like acidic soil.